 Ben Cowart has been the CEO of Vertex Energy, Inc. (NASDAQ:VTNR) since 2009.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-After that, we will consider the growth in the business.
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+Next, we'll consider growth that the business demonstrates.
 And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-This process should give us an idea about how appropriately the CEO is paid.
+The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Ben Cowart's Compensation Compare With Similar Sized Companies?

-You can see, below, how CEO compensation at Vertex Energy has changed over time.
+The graphic below shows how CEO compensation at Vertex Energy has changed from year to year.

 Is Vertex Energy, Inc. Growing?

-Over the last three years Vertex Energy, Inc. has grown its earnings per share (EPS) by an average of 40% per year (using a line of best fit).
-It achieved revenue growth of 33% over the last year.
+Over the last three years Vertex Energy, Inc. has grown its earnings per share (EPS) by an average of 26% per year (using a line of best fit).
+Its revenue is up 8.2% over last year.

 Has Vertex Energy, Inc. Been A Good Investment?